SpazioDati/llm-elasticsearch-cache/README.md

 # llm-elasticsearch-cache
-A caching layer for LLMs that exploits Elasticsearch, fully compatible with Langchain cashing
+A caching layer for LLMs that exploits Elasticsearch, fully compatible with Langchain caching